gyuho/learn/doc/distributed_systems_raft/README.md

   calls, so that the minority of slow servers do not affect the overall performance.
-- **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on majority of servers in a cluster.
+- **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on a majority of the servers in a cluster.
 Then such entry is safe to be applied to state machines. `commit` also includes preceding entries, such as the ones from previous leaders.
 This is done by the leader keeping track of the highest index to commit.
-- **`quorum`** or **`majority of nodes(servers, members)`**: A `quorum` is the majority of servers in the *Raft* cluster.
+- **`quorum`** or **`majority of nodes(servers, members)`**: A `quorum` is a majority of the servers in *Raft* cluster.
 When the size of cluster is `n`, then the `quorum` is `(n/2) + 1`.
 When the cluster has 5 machines, the `quorum` is 3.
 - **`leader`**: *Raft algorithm* first elects a `leader` that handles